-Q: How can I get started using Amazon EventBridge?
+Q: How can I get started using EventBridge?

-Q: Can I publish my own events to Amazon EventBridge?
+Q: Can I publish my own events to EventBridge?

 Yes.
-Customers can generate custom application-level events and publish them to Amazon EventBridge via the service’s APIs.
-Customers can also set up scheduled events that are generated on a periodic basis, and can process these events in any of the Amazon EventBridge supported targets.
+You can generate custom application-level events and publish them to EventBridge through the service’s API operations.
+You can also set up scheduled events that are generated on a periodic basis, and can process these events in any of the EventBridge supported targets.

 Q: What is the format of an event?